k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to create the OVA image from scratch.md

     kubectl port-forward -n common service/minio-service --address 0.0.0.0 9000:80
 ```
 The command above will allow to access the local minio service with the VM IP address from outside the VM as well. <br/>
-The URL will be Minio http://<vm-ip-address>:9000.<br/>
+The URL will be Minio http://vm-ip-address:9000.<br/>
-Now you can utilize [s3-to-minio](https://github.com/k8-proxy/p-k8-jmeter-test-engine/tree/master/jmeter-icap/scripts/s3-to-minio) script to upload test date from AWS S3 to the minio server
+Now you can utilize [s3-to-minio](https://github.com/k8-proxy/p-k8-jmeter-test-engine/tree/master/jmeter-icap/scripts/s3-to-minio) script to upload the test date from AWS S3 to the minio server

 ## Grafana settings